Arthur Obey: Career

 Obey attended a two-week summer school for supervisory staff at residential schools in 1962.

 "Obey remained involved with sports at Qu'Appelle into the 1970s, when he served as the Qu'Appelle residence's recreation director."

-After "15 years [as] Director of Recreation and Sports at the Lebret Indian residential School, Sask., [Obey was] appointed Executive Director of the new Indian and Metis Friendship Centre at North Battleford" (p.
-4), Obey went on to work at Friendship Centres' for a few years before returning "to Piapot to be with his aging parents.
+After "15 years [as] Director of Recreation and Sports at the Lebret Indian Residential School, Sask., [Obey was] appointed Executive Director of the new Indian and Metis Friendship Centre at North Battleford".
+Obey worked at Friendship Centre for a few years before returning "to Piapot to be with his aging parents.
 By 1969 he was hired at the first full-time recreation director at Fort Qu'Appelle and was the minor hockey coordinator."
 In 1971, Obey is reported as being the Provincial Recreation Director for Saskatchewan Recreation Program set up under the auspices of the Federation of Saskatchewan Indians (FSI) in Prince Albert.
-A month later, the same newspaper notes he is a member of the Governing Committee of the first Western Canada Native Winter Games to be held April 7–9, 1972.
+A month later, the same newspaper noted that he was a member of the Governing Committee of the first Western Canada Native Winter Games to be held April 7–9, 1972.
 In 1974, he is recorded as being "recreation director at the Federation of Saskatchewan Indians' (FSI) new sports centre in Prince Albert in 1974, [and that] the Saskatchewan Indian Winter Games has become an annual event.